 - If the rear seats fold down – is it easy?

 - Is there enough room in the boot?
-Is the sill low enough for loading – or your dog!
+Is it low enough for loading – or your dog!

 Planning for your car’s delivery